Inside Naomi Campbell's tranquil Kenyan villa

 A dogged work ethic has granted fashion royalty Naomi Campbell a phenomenal 35-year-long modeling and acting career, but even perennial highfliers need some R&R. Campbell takes hers in a spacious and serene East African retreat, where a turquoise saltwater pool stretches from the sunny patio right into the living room.

 After a visit to Malindi, Kenya, in the 1990s left Campbell besotted, the supermodel, who at the time dominated runways for Chanel, Vivienne Westwood and Versace, bought an idyllic villa in the sleepy seaside town which has served as her circuit breaker for more than 20 years.
-"It's a very calming place," Campbell told Architectural Digest in a recent interview.
+"It's a very calming place," Campbell told Architectural Digest in a recent interview for the magazine's May cover story.
 "You don't really want to be on the phone.
 You're not trying to find a television.
 You just want to read and be with yourself.
 It's nice to just have the silence and the crickets."

 The airy, open-ended structure, crowned with a Makuti roof -- an intricate thatching technique native to East Africa -- bathes Cambell's holiday home in natural light.
 It also frames her picture-perfect view: There's no external stimulation necessary when gazing out at her twin voile-curtained pergolas, nestled beneath a chorus of splayed palm trees and Keyna's eternal blue sky.